Schematizing the Observer and the Epistemic Content of Theories: The Complexity of the World and the Simplicity of Theory

-In light of my remarks about the paucity of our knowledge of actual solutions to our theories' equations, therefore, to accept the standard view is to accept one of two options: \begin{enumerate} \item we stipulate by fiat that there is a family of actual (or possible, in some sense) physical systems, though we cannot identify most of them in practice, that are the ones represented by the solutions, and those are the models; \item we stipulate by fiat that the family of solutions themselves (\emph{e}.\emph{g}., vector fields on phase space), though we cannot represent them in anything like closed form or even identify almost any of them if they were to bite us on the ass, are the models. \end{enumerate} Call this `the standard view's dilemma'.
-In both cases, we are saying that the overwhelming majority of the content of the theory is something that we do not know, are in fact nowhere near knowing, and have good reason to think we will never know in anything remotely resembling thoroughness and detail.
-Nonetheless, the story goes, there is a preternatural relation of subsistence among the formalism, the models, and the physical systems that univocally and unambiguously fixes them; and that in turn gives rise to a magical relation of ``reference'' or ``representation'' that zaps out from the formalism to the world and latches on to the salient physical systems in a physically significant way.
+In light of my remarks about the paucity of our knowledge of actual solutions to our theories' equations, therefore, to accept the standard view is to accept one of two options: \begin{enumerate} \noitemsep \item we stipulate by fiat that there is a family of actual (or possible, in some sense) physical systems, though we cannot identify most of them in practice, that are the ones represented by the solutions, and those are the models; \item we stipulate by fiat that the family of solutions themselves (\emph{e}.\emph{g}., vector fields on phase space), though we cannot represent them in anything like closed form or even identify almost any of them if they were to bite us on the ass, are the models. \end{enumerate} Call this `the standard view's dilemma'.
+In both cases, we are saying that the overwhelming majority of the content of the theory is something that we do not know, are in fact nowhere near knowing, and have good reason to think we will never know in anything resembling thoroughness and detail---epistemologically speaking, either choice is an act of faith.\footnote{I thank an anonymous referee for this marvelous phrase.} In other words, it is---should be recognized to be---utterly mysterious how the models are supposed to have intrinsic physical significance.
+Nonetheless, the story goes, there is a preternatural relation of subsistence among the formalism, the models, and the physical systems that unambiguously fixes them; and that in turn gives rise to a magical relation of ``reference'' or ``representation'' that zaps out from the formalism to the world and latches on to the salient physical systems in a physically significant way.
 We, in our supernal cognitive puissance, just \emph{know} this.

-We are talking here of a Fichtean faculty of pure intellectual intuition that grasps without cognitive or perceptual mediation the Kantian \emph{Ding an sich}.
+We are talking here of a Fichtean faculty of pure intellectual intuition that grasps without cognitive, perceptual or practical mediation the Kantian \emph{Ding an sich}.
 Or more precisely, we are talking of nothing at all.
 A semantic relation that is not known and cannot be known by humans in our current epistemic circumstance has no possible use in actual science and has no possible bearing on a fruitful and illuminating analysis of scientific knowledge.